 Financial Planning for Business Owners

-Financial planning and wealth management for business owners is much different than it is for the typical W2 employee.
-The business is typically going to be the most valuable asset in the family’s portfolio and by its very nature is a highly concentrated asset.
-This poses a major risk for the business owner because essentially all their eggs are in one basket.
-Despite this risk, the business is going to be the biggest driver of net worth and income and because of this the business and this risk need to be factored into the business owner’s long-term planning and goals.
+Financial planning and wealth management for business owners are much different from those for the typical W2 employee.
+The business is typically the most valuable asset in the family’s portfolio and, by its very nature, is a highly concentrated asset.
+This poses a major risk for the business owner because, essentially, all their eggs are in one basket.
+Despite this risk, the business will be the biggest driver of net worth and income, and because of this, the business and this risk need to be factored into the business owner’s long-term planning and goals.

-A lot of advisors will say that the business owner needs to diversify out of their business and invest in the publicly traded companies through a 401k, profit-sharing plan, or some other brokerage account.
-These are absolutely fantastic options that should be considered, but depending on where the business owner is in their career, the business owner and the advisor should really be looking at if it makes more sense to reinvest back into the business instead of investing in the stock market.
-This is something that a lot of advisors won’t say because they get paid to gather assets and then invest their client’s money.
+Many advisors will say that the business owner needs to diversify out of their business and invest in the publicly traded companies through a 401k, profit-sharing plan, or some other brokerage account.
+These are absolutely fantastic options that should be considered.
+Still, depending on where the business owner is in their career, the business owner and the advisor should really be looking at if it makes more sense to reinvest back into the business instead of investing in the stock market.
+This is something that many advisors won’t say because they get paid to gather assets and then invest their client’s money.

-So the big question is for the amount of risk you take by re-investing more money back into your business instead of diversifying, will you get a better risk-adjusted return investing in the stock market or in hiring that new sales rep or customer service team member that you may need?
-These are all very specific questions that can’t be answered in this post, but it’s definitely food for thought.
+So the big question is, for the amount of risk you take by re-investing more money back into your business instead of diversifying, will you get a better risk-adjusted return investing in the stock market or in hiring that new sales rep or customer service team member that you may need?
+These are all precise questions that can’t be answered in this post, but it’s definitely food for thought.

-Business owners have a plethora of levers to pull for building their wealth, so it’s important to focus on what is going to be the best method for building continued wealth.
+Business owners have a plethora of levers to pull for building their wealth, so it’s important to focus on what will be the best method for building continued wealth.
 That’s why I love being a fee-only advisor because it allows me to look objectively at a client’s goals and situation.
-Because the business owner is paying me for my advice and not for the sale of investments or insurance products, I’m able to eliminate conflicts of interest and focus on what’s best for my client.
+Because the business owner is paying me for my advice and not for the sale of investments or insurance products, I can eliminate conflicts of interest and focus on what’s best for my client.

 All written content on this site is for information purposes only.
 Opinions expressed herein are solely those of Thayer Financial, L.L.C., unless otherwise specifically cited.
 Material presented is believed to be from reliable sources and no representations are made by our firm as to other parties’ informational accuracy or completeness.
 All information or ideas provided should be discussed in detail with an advisor, accountant or legal counsel prior to implementation.